GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 ## When to use the single endpoint

-The [single endpoint](https://gatographql.com/guides/config/enabling-and-configuring-the-single-endpoint/) is always public, exposed by default under `/graphql`.
-It is disabled my default, so the "Single Endpoint" module must be enabled.
+The [single endpoint](https://gatographql.com/guides/config/enabling-and-configuring-the-single-endpoint/) is always public, exposed by default under `/graphql`, and disabled by default (so the "Single Endpoint" module must be enabled).

 <div class="doc-highlight" markdown=1>